 This question is pretty subjective.
 If you get queasy at the site of a needle, $20 might not be worth it.
 If you’re desperate for an easy way to earn money, it might be.

 Overall, the flexibility of plasma donation is its key characteristic.
-It’s like driving for Uber – you might not make as much as you could doing something else, but it’s one of the only things you can do where you choose the hours.
+It’s like driving for Lyft – you might not make as much as you could doing something else, but it’s one of the only things you can do where you choose the hours.